rxhanson/Charmstone-Community/README.md

 1. Change the icon like you would for any mac app.
 Right click on the app and select "Get Info" drag and drop a new icon onto the icon there.
 2. Give the app a color tag in Finder and add it into Charmstone by selecting "Open File or Folder" in the prefs window.

+## Configuring Charmstone with Sonoma webapps

+After adding a website to the dock, it will appear in your ~/Applications directory (not to be confused with your /Applications directory).
+Open the Charmstone preferences window and drag and drop the webapp from ~/Applications to your desired location in Charmstone.

 ## Using URLs to show and close the Charmstone window

 Charmstone can also be controlled via URLs: